mrbighokage/asb-data-service/README.md

 # The example about Azure Service Bus
-Example how to work with a topic queue and filtered subscriptions
+Example how to work with a topic queue with a session state and filtered subscriptions